sebastian-lapuschkin/understanding-age-gender-deep-learning-models/README.md

 [ ] TODO SPLASH IMAGE
 [ ] TODO info about heatmap computation in paper.

-That is, this repo contains the `.caffemodel`, `deploy.prototxt` and `train_val.prototxt` files for all model architectures, pretraining and preprocessing choices for which performance measures are reported in the paper linked above.
+That is, this repo contains the `deploy.prototxt` and `train_val.prototxt` files for all model architectures, pretraining and preprocessing choices for which performance measures are reported in the paper linked above.
+`mean.binaryproto` files for outright deploying the models are supplied as well.

+Due to github's hard file size limit of 100mb per file, all model weights (i.e. the `.caffemodel` files) and `lmdb` data files are hosted externally (see ... )

-`mean.binaryproto` files for outright deploying the models are supplied as well. [ ]TODO LINKS links to the `lmdb` data files used for training are linked below.
+[ ]TODO LINKS links to the `lmdb` data files used for training are linked below.

 Pretrained model starting weights, for reproducing the results "from scratch" can be found in the data.